Facts About the Florida Keys Pin 3

 Even simply driving on the scenic roads and taking in the views, or dining in one of the exquisite restaurants is an awesome experience you won’t forget any time soon.

-Now, share with us:
+Now, share with me:

 Naddya

-Naddya has been road tripping on four continents in altitudes from 0 to 4,655 m.
-She spent 12 years in Germany studying, working, and partying.
-In this time, she visited approximately 253 European cities by planes, trains, and automobiles.
-Her favorite activity is to get lost and then find her way again.
+Naddya has road-tripped across four continents, reaching altitudes from sea level to 4,655 m.
+She spent 12 years in Germany studying, working, and enjoying life, visiting around 253 European cities by plane, train, and car.
+She currently lives in Spain.
+Her favorite activity?
+Getting lost and finding her way again.
 Fun fact: Naddya has a love for islands and a hatred for tan-lines.

 This Post Has 4 Comments